SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Results

-To assess the capability of the proposed model to handle material heterogeneities and associated range shifts, a second test was conducted using a cubic phantom containing a 2-cm-thick bone insert positioned at the beam entrance.
+To assess the capability of the proposed model to handle multiple material interfaces and associated range shifts, a second test was conducted adding a bone slab and a low-density compressed lung slab to the water phantom.
 All other parameters were kept identical to those of the homogeneous water case described in the previous section.
 Figure \ref{fig:1Dcomp2} presents the 1D comparisons for 100 and 150 MeV monoenergetic proton beams.
-The integrated depth–dose curves show excellent agreement between the two models, with calculated range differences below 0.1 mm for 100 MeV and 0.4 mm for 150 MeV.
-Along the central axis, the dose deviations within the bone region remain below 5\%.
-Interestingly, this region exhibits a slight underestimation by the SDE model, in contrast to the homogeneous case, where an overall dose overestimation was observed.
-As illustrated by the lateral profiles in Figure \ref{fig:1Dprofiles2}, this underestimation is confined to the bone region of the phantom.
-Beyond the bone interface, where the medium returns to water, both models regain strong agreement at mid-depths, while the SDE again shows an overestimation near the Bragg peak.
+The integrated depth–dose curves show excellent agreement between the two models, with calculated range differences below 0.2 mm for 100 MeV and 0.4 mm for 150 MeV.

-To further quantify agreement, a gamma analysis was performed for both beam energies in the heterogeneous configuration, as shown in Figure \ref{fig:gammatests2} and summarised in Table \ref{tab:gammas2}.
-For clinically relevant criteria (3\%/2 mm, 10\% dose threshold), pass rates exceeded 99\%, indicating strong consistency between SDE and Geant4 dose distributions.
-Even when applying more strict criteria (2\%/1 mm, 10\% dose threshold), the pass rates remained above 97\%.
-Spatially, the bone region shows gamma indices close to but below 1 for the 3\%/2 mm criterion, indicating that the agreement between the SDE and Geant4 remains within acceptable limits even in high-density regions.
-However, for more stringent criteria, some voxels in the bone region begin to fail, suggesting that further refinement may be needed to improve accuracy in high-density media.